fatih/sicp/thoughts.md

   a recursive procedure.
 I've solved 1.17 with an iterative based approach, and 1.18 was asking explicit for it, now I have to implement 1.17 again but this time with a recursive process.
+* I've finally get the simple find-divisor procedure.
+I didn't sure why we would compare it with the square of the divisor.
+Until I read the note 44.
+  Suddenly all was clear for me and it was very enlightening.